DikshaAcharya/Skull_King_Game_Analysis/README.md

     - plot dedicated to each round representing the points and bids made by the players --> image zoom
     - plot dedicated to each player's performance accross all the rounds --> image zoom
     - An interactive div that slids in and out, which contains a brief description of the game --> image zoom (video??)

+## To go further
+Given the time constraints, this project will focus on one game and provide a basic representation of statistical analysis.
+However, a larger dataset would offer better insights into effective and ineffective strategies.
+Additionally, creating a risk index could evaluate different strategies, and adding features like a "YoHoHo" sound effect when a round is clicked could improve the user experience.

 ## Author
 - Diksha Acharya
 - Supervised by Isaac Pante